Summer Camp Health & Safety

 - Increased vigilance will be given to our already thorough cleaning and disinfecting procedures.

-- Camps will not conduct any field trips that require transportation.
-Instead, we will take advantage of a wealth of outdoor exhibits and natural areas that exist in and directly around the Aquarium.
+- Camps will take advantage of a wealth of outdoor exhibits and natural areas that exist in and directly around the Aquarium.
+Full day camps will also take a field trip to a local estuary.